Merry we meet - Merry we meet - Merry we meet

 valuable lessons in life, frugality and economy, “never expect what you cannot

-support herself, Yvonne started a course in Secretary Skills at Fullerton Junior
+course in Secretary Skills at Fullerton Junior College, Orange County,

 major aerospace company in Anaheim, California.

-In 1968, after his return from Germany, Yvonne first met Gavin Frost in the Halls of their mutual employer.
-Gavin turn out to be the boss of her own boss, and asked her to type and edit a book he was writing ‘Pagans of Stonehenge’.
+In 1968, after his return from Germany, Yvonne met Gavin Frost who worked for the same company as she.
+Gavin turn out to be the boss of her own boss, and asked her to type and edit a book he was writing: “Pagans of Stonehenge”.
 In doing so, Yvonne could see that some elements of witchcraft overlapped with her beliefs in spiritualism.
-Given similar interests and a mutual liking they soon became lovers, and together studied psychic development with a spiritualist teacher.
+Given had similar interests, and so with a mutual liking they soon became lovers, and together started studying psychic development with a spiritualist teacher.
 Yvonne also studied for and was initiated into a Celtic tradition.
-After Gavin’s divorce to Dorothy in 1969, they moved together to St. Louis, Missouri, there to start a new life and pursue the craft together.
+After Gavin’s divorce to Dorothy in 1969, they moved together to St. Louis, Missouri, to start a new life together.

 Church and School of Wicca